MicrosoftDocs/azure-docs/articles/machine-learning/concept-manage-ml-pitfalls.md

 Removing features can also help with overfitting by preventing the model from having too many fields to use to memorize specific patterns, thus causing it to be more flexible.
 It can be difficult to measure quantitatively, but if you can remove features and retain the same accuracy, you have likely made the model more flexible and have reduced the risk of overfitting.

-## Best practices automated ML implements
+## Best practices Automated ML implements

 ### Regularization and hyperparameter tuning

 **Regularization** is the process of minimizing a cost function to penalize complex and overfitted models.
 There's different types of regularization functions, but in general they all penalize model coefficient size, variance, and complexity.
 Automated ML uses L1 (Lasso), L2 (Ridge), and ElasticNet (L1 and L2 simultaneously) in different combinations with different model hyperparameter settings that control overfitting.
-In simple terms, automated ML varies how much a model is regulated and choose the best result.
+Automated ML varies how much a model is regulated and choose the best result.

 ### Model complexity limitations